BenjaminKyhn/Node_MySQL_tutorial/README.md

 Use this command in the terminal to start all the docker containers:
 `docker-compose up --build`

-Then run the DB Connection file in Node:
+Then start running the demo files with Node for example:
 `node demo_db_connection.js`